Panhandle Community Services

-Panhandle Community Services is a public housing agency in Amarillo, Texas that participates in the Section 8 Housing Choice Voucher, and Veteran Affairs Supportive Housing programs.
-As of February 17th, 2019, Panhandle Community Services has 1 waiting lists that are open now or opening soon.
+Panhandle Community Services is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Veteran Affairs Supportive Housing (VASH) programs.
+As of September 27th, 2020, Panhandle Community Services has 1 waiting lists that are open now or opening soon.

 The Texas Panhandle Housing Choice Voucher Waiting List is open indefinitely.

 Panhandle Community Services serves Armstrong County, Briscoe County, Carson County, Castro County, Childress County, Collingsworth County, Dallam County, Deaf Smith County, Donley County, Gray County, Hall County, Hansford County, Hartley County, Hemphill County, Hutchinson County, Lipscomb County, Moore County, Ochiltree County, Oldham County, Parmer County, Potter County, Randall County, Roberts County, Sherman County, Swisher County and Wheeler County.

 |Texas Panhandle Housing Choice Voucher

 ||Open Until Further Notice